maxwell-k/presentation-example/index.md

 - One,
 - Two and
-- Three all appear together wit the block heading
+- Three all appear together with the block heading

 </div data-marpit-fragment>